Last Updated: 24/1/2022

 Advice for staff who feel unwell

-- If you have a high temperature, a new continuous cough or a loss/change to your sense of smell or taste, stay at home for 10 days and do not return to work.
+- If you have a high temperature, a new continuous cough or a loss/change to your sense of smell or taste, stay at home and arrange for a PCR test.

 - All absence should continue to be reported via the staff absence line as normal

 The DfE have launched a new helpline to answer questions about COVID-19 related to education.
 Staff, parents and young people can contact the helpline as follows:

 Opening hours: 8am to 6pm (Monday to Friday)

 Personal hygiene is the most important way we can tackle COVID-19.
 Please help us in sharing simple and effective hand hygiene messages.

 Advice on the coronavirus for places of education poster